How Much Is a Lawyer for a Felony Case?

 Unfortunately, ethical rules prohibit contingency fees in criminal cases.
 They also don’t make any sense in a criminal context, since a defendant does not win any money which can be used to pay for an attorney.

 Criminal defense attorneys will charge either an hourly fee or a flat fee.
 A flat fee is a sum of money you pay the lawyer to handle your entire case.
-A lawyer will use his experience to estimate how much time it will take to handle your criminal case.
+A lawyer will use their experience to estimate how much time it will take to handle your criminal case.

 CRIMINAL DEFENSE FAQ